jmurkoth/TODOAngular2/README.md

 ### 1. Prerequisites
 * Ensure that you have git installed on your machine
 * Make sure that you have node and npm installed
+* Make sure that you have yarn installed

 ### 2. Clone the repository
 ```shell